Caroline Lucas is the Green Party parliamentary candidate for Brighton Pavilion. She was elected as the UK's first Green

 It matters because the vast majority of people I speak to in Brighton have had enough of the way politics is going in our country.

-It matters because the real opposition to this Government's swingeing, counterproductive and downright dangerous agenda is not coming from Labour – it's coming from the Green Party.
+It matters because the real opposition to this Government is not coming from Labour – it's coming from the Green Party.

 When I've stood up in parliament, I’m not tied to vested interests or the party line.
 I am free to stand up for you, for Brighton and for what I believe in.

 I’m standing for:

 - Our NHS, our schools, our railways and other public services in public hands

 - A fair and resilient local economy that puts people and local jobs first

 - Better quality, affordable, secure housing that meets local demand